Myths & Facts on Solar

 FACT: The need for grid upgrades is driven by rising peak demand and insufficient investment in the electricity network over the last 20 years.

-The single largest reason for rising power bills is the cost of upgrades to transmission and distribution infrastructure (for example, the poles and wires which in some cases are decades old).
-This makes up about 40 to 50 per cent of the average household power bill, and would exist with or without the addition of solar power systems.
+The single most substantial reason for rising power bills is the cost of upgrades to transmission and distribution infrastructure (for example, the poles and wires which in some cases are decades old).
+This makes up about 40 to 50 per cent of the average household power bill and would exist with or without the addition of solar power systems.